 The Province of Quebec has recently adopted a policy favoring the recycling and reclamation of organic waste.
-In accordance with this policy, the Province is imposing targets for the reduction of landfilled organic waste for facilities operating in its jurisdiction which will be implemented in connection with the renewal of each facility's environmental permits.
-These new targets apply to the Matane Mill and will, as phased in, require compliance by 2025 and 2030.
-The targets currently being negotiated for 2025 are not expected to require significant capital expenditures.
-However, meeting the 2030 targets may require construction of a biodigester at the Matane Mill beginning in 2028, the cost of which could be material.
-Additional costs associated with land spreading of diverted sludge is also anticipated.
+In accordance with this policy, the Province is imposing targets for the reduction of landfilled organic waste for facilities operating in its jurisdiction which will be implemented as binding conditions in connection with the renewal of each facility's environmental permits.
+It is expected that landfilling reduction targets will begin to be phased in at the Matane Mill as part of the pending renewal of the facility's main operating permit, and compliance with those targets would be required by or before the end of the renewed permit's five year duration.
+It is likely that these targets will become more stringent at the time of the subsequent renewal.
+Compliance with the targets is likely to require the Company to incur material capital expenditures, including for construction of a biodigester at the Matane Mill, although the timing of such expenditures is currently unknown and will depend on the ultimate landfilling reduction targets that will be imposed by the Ministry of Environment and the Fight Against Climate Change (Ministère de l'Environnement et de la Lutte contre les changements climatiques) in the upcoming and subsequent permit renewals.
+Additional costs associated with land spreading of diverted sludge may also be incurred over time, however those costs are not anticipated to be significant.